Oluwasetemi/oluwasetemi.dev/src/pages/2018-the-review/index.md

 ### A New Love For Podcasts

 ![Podcast Screenshot 27th December, 2018](/podcastDec2018.jpg)
-A list of the podcasts I love listening to
+A list of the podcasts I love listening to:

 1. [Syntax fm co-hosted by Wes Bos and Scott Tolinski](https://syntax.fm)
 2. [Freecodecamp Podcast by the freecodecamp community](https://freecodecamp.libsyn.com/)